DeMeco Ryans: Houston Texans

 Ryans was selected with the first pick of the second round (33rd overall) in the 2006 NFL draft by the Texans.
 He was the highest-selected Alabama linebacker since Dwayne Rudd was selected 20th overall by the Minnesota Vikings in 1997.
 Though Ryans had been an outside linebacker in college, he earned the starting middle linebacker position due to his excellent performance in the preseason.
 In his first game, Ryans recorded a league-high 12 solo tackles against the Philadelphia Eagles.
 He had an overwhelming impact as a rookie, leading the Texans in tackles in the first half of the 2006 season.
 Ryans was named AFC Defensive Player of the Week for his performance during a Week 13 23–14 victory over the Oakland Raiders in which he recorded 15 tackles, three pass deflections, a sack, a forced fumble, a fumble recovery, and an interception.

 Ryans was named the AP NFL Defensive Rookie of the Year after finishing second in the league with 155 total tackles (Zach Thomas led the NFL with 165), 31 more tackles than the next rookie (Detroit Lions linebacker Ernie Sims).
 Ryans was also named to the NFL All-Rookie Team.
-In 2007, Ryans was named a first-team All-Pro linebacker and was selected to the Pro Bowl in 2007 and 2009.
+In 2007, Ryans was named a second-team All-Pro linebacker and was selected to the Pro Bowl in 2007 and 2009.

 On March 30, 2010, Ryans signed a six-year extension worth $48 million, including $21.75 million guaranteed.